-The Max Planck - Cambridge Centre for Ethics, Economy and Social Change (informally “Max-Cam”) is a collaborative undertaking with the University of Cambridge, formally established on 1 July 2017.
+The Max Planck - Cambridge Centre for Ethics, Economy and Social Change (informally “Max-Cam”) was a collaborative undertaking with the University of Cambridge established on 1 July 2017.
 On 6 March 2018, the Agreement was signed by Professor Martin Stratmann, President of the Max Planck Society, and Professor Stephen Toope, Vice-Chancellor of the University of Cambridge, in a ceremony at the Museum of Archaeology and Anthropology.
-The Centre has its physical headquarters at the Department of Social Anthropology in Cambridge, where four of its six postdoctoral researchers are based.
-Additional postdoctoral researchers are attached to the participating Max Planck Institutes, and some of the major events scheduled by the Centre will take place in Germany.
+The Centre had its physical headquarters at the Department of Social Anthropology in Cambridge, where most postdoctoral researchers (both core funded staff and affiliated scholars) were based.

-The Centre is co-directed by Chris Hann (Max Planck Institute for Social Anthropology, Halle/Saale), James Laidlaw and Joel Robbins (Department of Social Anthropology, Cambridge University), and Peter van der Veer (Max Planck Institute for the Study of Religious and Ethnic Diversity, Göttingen).
-The Coordinator is Dr Johannes Lenhard and the Administrator is Ms Sarah Grant.
-For up-to-date information concerning the postdocs’ individual projects and all activities of the Centre, please visit the Cambridge webpage.
+The Centre was co-directed by Chris Hann (Max Planck Institute for Social Anthropology, Halle/Saale), James Laidlaw and Joel Robbins (Department of Social Anthropology, Cambridge University), and Peter van der Veer (Max Planck Institute for the Study of Religious and Ethnic Diversity, Göttingen).
+The Coordinator was Dr Johannes Lenhard.
+Fuller documentation of all individual projects and collective activities was maintained at the Cambridge webpage.